 We run the annual patient survey and we've also carried out a campaign to highlight the need for patients to take up invitations for cancer screening.

 The patient profile at Carisbrooke Surgery is diverse, with groups of patients from all walks of life and from many countries.
 St Leonards is a multicultural area with residents from all parts of the world and hopefully our Patient Group will continue to grow to reflect this.
 At present we look after around 7600 patients.

 Our patient group consists of 11 members at the moment with ages ranging from 30 to 79.
 Some of them have offered their services having seen our posters, and others have joined after the doctors have mentioned the group to them.
 They already represent a good cross section of our patient population as far as health issues and ethnic background are concerned.

-The meetings which are chaired by one of our patients, are usually attended by the Practice Manager, and we nearly always have one of the doctors there.
+The meetings which are chaired by one of our patients, are attended by the Practice Manager or her deputy, and we nearly always have one of the doctors there.
 The doctors are happy to answer questions and join in discussions.

 If you would like to let us have your views on the surgery or become a member of our Virtual Patient User Group by email, just email us at hrccg.PUGcarisbrookesurgery@nhs.net .
 You can make any observations you have and we will discuss what you have said at the next Patient Group meeting and feed back to you.
 In this way, we hope to reach patients who are unable to attend meetings - so please join us.